sadiq1aziz/book-trip-api/README.md

-# Book Trip API
+## Book Trip API

-A Spring Boot backend service built to evaluate **Java platform threads vs virtual threads (Project Loom)** under concurrent load.
+A Spring Boot backend service designed to empirically evaluate the performance characteristics of **Java platform threads vs virtual threads (Project Loom)** under high-concurrency, I/O-bound workloads.

-This project compares concurrency behavior, throughput, and tail latency using Apache JMeter.
+This project uses a simplified trip reservation API as a test harness where each incoming request fans out to multiple downstream service calls (via a mocked stub).
+By isolating threading behavior from business complexity and external dependencies, it measures the direct impact of thread model choice on throughput, latency distribution (particularly p95/p99), and resource utilization under load.
+The goal is to demonstrate when and why virtual threads provide measurable advantages over traditional platform threads in concurrent, blocking I/O scenarios.

 ## Table of Contents